GMTSE/isc2-IoT-AI-smart-tutorial/README.md

 ii. go to the folder quickstart_tensorflow in all those 3 terminals
 >  `cd flower-main/examples/quickstart_tensorflow/`

 iii.
-On one terminal type (on VM we have python3.9 and use your own version if you are not using the VM)
+On one terminal type (on VM we have python3.9, but please use your own version if you are not using the VM)
 >  `python3.9 server.py`

 iv.
 On 2 other terminals type